University of Tennessee

 The University of Tennessee is a member of the SEC Academic Consortium, now called the SECU, a collaborative endeavor designed to promote research, scholarship and achievement amongst the member universities in the Southeastern Conference.[55][56]

-On March 16, 2009, the university broke ground on a 188-acre (76 ha) campus in downtown Knoxville that will be devoted to nanotechnology, neutron science, materials science, energy, climate studies, environmental science, and biomedical science.[56]
+On March 16, 2009, the university broke ground on a 188-acre (76 ha) campus in downtown Knoxville that is devoted to nanotechnology, neutron science, materials science, energy, climate studies, environmental science, and biomedical science.[62]

 UT College of Law

-The university has implemented a 25-year (2001–2026) campus master plan that will facilitate a sweeping overhaul of campus design.[57]
-The plan is designed to make the campus more pedestrian-friendly by establishing large areas of open green space and relegating parking facilities to the periphery of the campus, and to increase the aesthetic appeal of the school by establishing uniform building design codes and by physically remodeling, restoring, and expanding existing academic, athletic, and housing facilities.
-Centrally located, iconic Ayres Hall underwent a massive upgrade as part of Phase 1 of the project, with work completed in 2011.[57]
+The university implemented a 25-year (2001–2026) campus master plan.[63]
+The plan is designed to make the campus more pedestrian-friendly by establishing large areas of open green space and relegating parking facilities to the periphery.
+Uniform building design codes are in the planning.
+The iconic Ayres Hall underwent a massive upgrade as part of Phase 1 of the project in 2011.[63]

 View of Europa and the Bull at McClung Plaza

 The University of Tennessee Space Institute, located in Tullahoma, TN, is an extension of the Knoxville campus supporting research and graduate studies in aerospace engineering and related fields.
 The Space Institute is home to various supersonic wind tunnels used by the Department of Mechanical, Aerospace, and Biomedical Engineering.
 This includes Mach 2, Mach 2.3, and Mach 4 facilities.
-A Mach 7 wind tunnel is also being constructed to support hypersonic flight research at the University of Tennessee.
-The Space Institute is also home to the Center of Laser Applications (CLA), a state center of excellence.
+A Mach 7 wind tunnel was completed in 2021 to support hypersonic flight research.[64]
+The Space Institute is also home to the Center of Laser Applications (CLA).

 Student body composition as of Fall 2023.